Farm Family Recipes

 - brown mustard, garnish

-In a bowl or in a food processor, mix flour and salt together before adding in cold, cubed butter.
+Mix flour and salt in a bowl or a food processor before adding in cold, cubed butter.
 Pulse for 10-15 seconds, or until mixture is crumbly and butter is the size of small pebbles.
-With a motor running, slowly drizzle in 2/3 cups ice water and pulse until a dough ball begins to form.
-Once the dough is formed, turn it out onto a lightly flowered surface and roll it into a large rectangle.
-Wrap dough tightly in plastic wrap and refrigerate 30-45 minutes. or until chilled.
-While dough chills, combine beef with potato, carrot and onion, and season generously with salt and pepper, thyme and rosemary.
-Preheat oven to 400 degrees and line a baking sheet with parchment paper. remove dough from refrigerator and cut it into 6 equal parts. on a floured surface roll each piece out into an 8- inch circle.
-Spoon 1/2-2/3 cup beef mixture into the center of the dough. then top with 1/ tablespoons of butter.
-Take the far edge of your dough circle and fold it over the beef, towards yourself to form a half moon.
-Seal edges with a fork and repeats for remaining pieces.
-Transfer to baking sheet and bake for 20 minutes or until lightly browned. you may also add a small piece of fat to the pastery before baking.
+With a motor running, slowly drizzle in 2/3 cups of ice water and pulse until a dough ball forms.
+Once the dough is formed, turn it onto a lightly floured surface and roll it into a large rectangle.
+Wrap dough tightly in plastic wrap and refrigerate 30-45 minutes.
+Or until chilled.
+While the dough chills, combine the beef with the potato, carrot, and onion, and season generously with salt, pepper, thyme, and rosemary.
+Preheat oven to 400 degrees and line a baking sheet with parchment paper.
+Remove the dough from the refrigerator and cut it into six equal parts.
+On a floured surface, roll each piece out into an 8-inch circle—spoon 1/2-2/3 cup beef mixture into the center of the dough.
+Then top with 1/tablespoon of butter.
+Take the far edge of your dough circle and fold it over the beef, towards yourself, to form a half moon.
+Seal edges with a fork and repeat for the remaining pieces.
+Transfer to a baking sheet and bake for 20 minutes or until lightly browned.
+You may add a small piece of fat to the pastry before baking.
 Serve hot with brown mustard and enjoy.

 Popular Ingredients: